Which course should I take?

 SOLO First Aid $80, 8 Hours

 Available by request.
-More engaging and experiential than typical first aid courses, our SOLO First Aid is geared toward active people in rural environments who generally live, work and play within one hour of definitive care.
+More engaging and experiential than typical first aid courses, our SOLO First Aid is geared toward active people in rural environments who most often live, work and play within one hour of definitive care.

 Bland, cookie cutter first aid courses are everywhere, geared toward less active people in urban environments, and often taught by individuals who only teach occasionally.
 If you REALLY want to feel engaged while learning how to administer first aid in a rural environment while waiting for further help to arrive, take an 8-hour SOLO First Aid course with Train NEK.
 We’ll cover patient assessment, recognition and handling of life threats and treatment of the most common musculoskeletal and soft tissue injuries.
 The cost is $80 per person including instruction, training materials and certification fee – and they are worth every penny.
 Results in SOLO First Aid certification, and comes with an opportunity to become certified in SOLO CPR for an additional $40.

-We’re always happy to customize First Aid to be more relevant to your group.
+We’re always happy to customize First Aid to be more relevant to your group, at your request.
 Below are the most popular customizations, all of which cover the same material and result in the same SOLO First Aid certification:

 First Aid for Rural Educators – for those who work in a rural school setting.
 Includes focus on emergency plans, schoolyard incidents, field trip risk management and first aid kit considerations.

-First Aid for Bikers and Cyclists – for those who generally ride within one hour of definitive care.
+First Aid for Bikers and Cyclists – for those who ride on more well-traveled trails and/or within one hour of definitive care.
 Focus on the skills you need to prevent, recognize and treat medical emergencies and injuries common to cyclists and bikers – with whatever you have on hand.
-By request.

-First Aid for Women – a great gift for your friend, sister, mother – anyone who might appreciate a women-only chance to practice patient assessment and response.
-We’ll also talk about handing menstruation, UTI’s and yeast infections in the outdoors.
-Taught twice a year to celebrate Galentine’s Day and Mother’s Day, and also by request.
+First Aid for Women – A great gift for your friend, sister, daughter, mother – anyone who might appreciate a women-only chance to practice patient assessment and response.
+In addition to regular first aid topics, we’ll also talk about menstruation, UTI’s and yeast infections in the outdoors.
+Taught twice a year to celebrate Galentine’s Day and Mother’s Day, and by request.